The 4 Types Of Prenatal Caregivers

-OB-GYNs attend medical school plus four additional years of specialized training in obstetrics (the study of pregnancy care and childbirth) and gynecology (the study of diseases and care of the female reproductive system).
+Ob-gyns attend medical school plus four additional years of specialized training in obstetrics (the study of pregnancy care and childbirth) and gynecology (the study of diseases and care of the female reproductive system).
 After these years of schooling, they gain certification through exams to show that they are equipped with the knowledge and skills to care for and perform surgery on women.
-An OB-GYN might set up shop in a hospital, groups practice or private practice, and usually delivers babies in a hospital.
+An ob-gyn might set up shop in a hospital, a group practice or private practice, and they usually deliver babies in a hospital.

 Maternal-Fetal Medicine Specialist

-These docs handle mostly high-risk pregnancies.
-They've complete four years of OB-GYN training plus two to three years of high-risk obstetric training and certification.
+These specialized doctors handle mostly high-risk pregnancies.
+They've completed four years of ob-gyn training plus two to three years of high-risk obstetric training and certification.
 If you find yourself at risk for pregnancy complications, you might be referred to a maternal-fetal medicine specialist.
 In this case, your baby will almost certainly be delivered in a hospital, ensuring the availability of extra care in case of a medical emergency.

-Yep, your "regular" family doc can handle your pregnancy and delivery.
-After graduating med school, family physicians go through three years of advanced training in family medicine, including obstetrics, and must pass a certification exam.
+Yep, your "regular" family doctor can handle your pregnancy and delivery.
+After graduating med school, family physicians go through three years of advanced training in family medicine, including obstetrics, and they must pass a certification exam.
 This means they are good to go in terms of caring for normal, low-risk pregnancies and deliveries.
-A family physician usually delivers babies in a hospital.
+Like an ob-gyn, a family physician usually delivers babies in a hospital.

 Certified Nurse-Midwife (CNM)